 Actually, let’s consider what would a hired person do besides stay at work and have a lunch break.
 Almost everyone does these things.
 They consume time.
-Wasted time, considering the impact on your life on a long term.
+Wasted time, considering the impact on your life in the long term.

 – waiting in lines.
 This is the most appropriate moment to have a book or to put some order between your personal things.
 Write in your agenda, plan stuff, or even get your laptop to work on something.
 Who knows, you might even have wireless access.

-– Cut from your program the people which waste your time.
-Each time someone solicits time from you, think weather there would be someone else that would deserve that time of yours more.
+– Cut from your program the people who waste your time.
+Each time someone solicits time from you, think whether there would be someone else that would deserve that time of yours more.

 – If you’ve got more than 5 minutes to walk on foot, call a friend to have a talk.
 Most people think that it’s not appropriate to have such short calls and it’s preferable to see that friend face to face.
 But that often does not happen.
 Years pass and friends get forgotten.
 Before you know, months and years have passed and you haven’t contacted the people you care about the most.
 Sometimes, less is more.

-– instead of tormenting yourself, wasting time trying to sleep or staying late, make some tea of sunatoare (St. John’s wort).
-Some people say they don’t like to take such stimulus, be they even natural.
+– instead of tormenting yourself, wasting time trying to sleep, or staying late, make some tea of St. John’s wort.
+Some people say they don’t like to take such stimuli, be they even natural.
 No. They prefer to waste their hours on poor quality sleep, kill their neurons and destroy their health each day.
 That’s a way to go!

 – Stop wasting time on Facebook, messenger, funny videos on youtube.
 If you need a break, better watch a movie over the internet in small sequences (youtube is excellent for this).